Frequently Asked Questions

 - What should providers be doing to prepare for the transition to ICD-10?

-Although the delay in implementation, providers can begin to prepare by taking the following steps NOW:
+Providers should begin to prepare by taking the following steps NOW:

 - Talk with your billing service, clearinghouse, or practice management software vendor NOW.

 - Identify ICD-9 (and presumably ICD-10) touch points in your systems and business processes.

 - Identify needs and resources, such as training, printing, etc.

 An ICD-10 transition plan should take into account specific practice or organization needs, vendor readiness, and staff knowledge and training.

 Providers should check with their billing service, clearinghouse, or practice management software vendor about their readiness plans.

 Providers who handle billing and software development internally, should plan for medical records/coding, clinical, IT, and finance staff to coordinate ICD-10 transition efforts.